Announcing Live at WOMAD 1982: a double album of unheard recordings from the historic first WOMAD festival

-Jocelyn Pook is one of the UK's most versatile composers, having written extensively for stage, screen, opera house, and concert hall.
+One of the UK's most versatile composers, Jocelyn Pook has written extensively for stage, screen, opera house, and concert hall.
 She has established an international reputation as a highly original composer, winning her numerous awards and nominations including a Golden Globe, an Olivier and two British Composer Awards.

 Often remembered for her film score to ‘Eyes Wide Shut,’ which won her a Chicago Film Award and a Golden Globe nomination, Pook has worked with some of the world’s leading directors, musicians, artists and arts institutions – including Stanley Kubrick, Martin Scorsese, the Royal Opera House, BBC Proms, Andrew Motion, Peter Gabriel, Massive Attack, and Laurie Anderson.